 - “I have started involving my almost 5-year-old in the everyday cooking.
 He will add the spices into the pan and stir for me.
 Gets him more excited if he’s involved.” – Shalu C.

 - “He also became more interested in food since he started helping out in cooking.
 He has been cooking rotis with me since he was 2 1/2 years old.
-Let him play with the dough and gave him a small roller to imitate me, and voila few months later, he was rolling out rotis with me!
+Let him play with the dough and gave him a small roller to imitate me, and voila a few months later, he was rolling out rotis with me!
 I think that also helped pique his interest in food.
-He helps me stir the pot, sauté, adding spices etc.” – Jiji G.
+He helps me stir the pot, sauté, adding spices, etc.” – Jiji G.

 Make it Fun:

 - “Making it fun like rolling sabzi into chapati and calling it an Indian burrito has helped.” – Ruchi N.

 - “I make spaghetti with tadka and veggies- I make paneer pizza with veggies- tandoori chicken wraps.
 My kids love Indian food too but when it gets boring I switch things up.” – Sejal C.

 “I let them pick a side (fruits, salad, small mithais, etc) to eat with their Indian meals (which they generally hate to eat) – works every time.” – Manuni S.